 (mail transfer agents – strict transport security) – a standard to improve the security of SMTP by enabling domain names to opt into a strict transport layer security mode that requires authentication (valid public certificates) and Transport Layer Security (TLS).

-(mail user agent) – application-based mail tool.
-E.g. Outlook, Thunderbird, Gmail, Hotmail.
+(mail user agent) – application-based mail tool like Outlook, Thunderbird, Gmail, Hotmail.

 (mail exchanger) – destination mail server.